-7. Any other Children
+8. Any other Children

-Tie- Breaker - Save as set out at criteria 2, 6 and 7 above, if there are more applications within any given criterion than there are remaining places available, the places will be allocated to children satisfying the relevant criterion who live closest to the school.
+Tie-Breaker If there are more applications within any given criterion than there are remaining places available, the places will be allocated to children satisfying the relevant criterion who live closest to the school.
 The measurement of distance uses the nearest available safe walking route.
 Distances will be measured by a GIS mapping system from the child's home address to the main entrance of the school.
 Where a safe walking route does not exist, we will measure along main roads including using maps from third-party mapping companies.

 If the measurement of the distance from home to school above does not distinguish between two or more applicants with equal priority, random allocation will be used as the final tie-breaker.
 This will be supervised by someone independent of the school and the Trust.

 Where the application of the above would lead to a place being made available for a child/children of multiple birth but not their sibling(s) who is/are of multiple birth, the Trust will work within the Admissions Code in order to seek to make a place available for the sibling(s) wherever reasonably possible and where they are legally permitted to do so.